vectordotdev/vector/rfcs/2022-11-2-14714-expand-vrl-web-ui-beyond-MVP-status.md

-context but as mentioned earlier in the RFC, would likely introduce unnecessary tech-debt in the long term, Steve mentioned the graphiql-react library seems to be an implementation of another UI library, which we should at least expirement with first before solely utilizing graphiql.
+context but as mentioned earlier in the RFC, would likely introduce unnecessary tech-debt in the long term, Steve mentioned the graphiql-react library seems to be an implementation of another UI library, which we should at least experiment with first before solely utilizing graphiql.

 - Utilize a rust web framework